 Our planning application process is fully digital.
-The first thing you'll need to do is register as a user of Online Services.
+The first thing you'll need to do is register as a user on our eServices website.
 For large companies, we recommend using a single generic email address, login and password, so all your applications can be accessed from one place.

 All plans and reports that form part of an application, including personal information, are available online during the application process.
 If a permit is issued, the permit and stamped plans are published online.
 Residents who may be affected by an application will receive a notice by post.